AwrelH/FootyQuiz/README.md

 ### Media

--   All Images were sourced from. https://iconarchive.com/ also some google image searches
-- https://coolors.co/ were used to make a palette for my readme.
+-   All Images were sourced from. https://iconarchive.com/ for most the flags https://coolors.co/ were used to make a palette for my readme. google image searches
 ### Acknowledgements